nootr/tracing-throttle/README.md

 High-performance log deduplication and rate limiting for the Rust `tracing` ecosystem.

-> **⚠️ Warning:** This is an MVP release (v0.1.0) with known issues.
-Not recommended for production use without addressing memory growth and correctness issues.
+> **⚠️ Warning:** This is an MVP release (v0.1.0) with remaining issues.
+Not recommended for production use without adding input validation and observability.
 See [Production Readiness Status](#️-production-readiness-status) below.

 ## Overview